AlanKev117/go-app/README.md

 # go-app
-A web app written in Go
+A bookings web app written in Go